top of page

 Toyota

 Toyota is one of the most popular car brands on the planet.
-As of just last year, the Toyota Corolla is still the best-selling car globally — and that's no accident.
-When it comes to many of the Japanese car manufacturers, the companies rely on huge production volumes to lower their costs.
+In 2018, the Toyota Corolla was the best-selling car globally — and that's no accident.
+When it comes to many Japanese car manufacturers, the companies rely on huge production volumes to lower their costs.
 For a car that sells for about $15,000, the manufacturer can make about $2,500 in profits, leaving the cost of manufacturing at about $12,500.

 Porsche